stared/interactive-machine-learning-list/README.md

 (You are invited to constribute)

 * Descriptions of sites
-* Better writeup link
 * Write-up in a different way
-* Tag counts
-* Intersection, not sum, of tags
 * Some sorting (alphabetical?)
 * Share button
 * Code refactoring :)